Keith Noreika

 Keith A. Noreika is an American lawyer who specializes in the regulation of financial institutions.
 He served as Acting Comptroller of the Currency from May 5, 2017, to November 27, 2017, following the 30th Comptroller of the Currency, Thomas J. Curry, and preceding the 31st Comptroller of the Currency, Joseph Otting.
 Noreika rejoined the law firm of Simpson Thacher on January 8, 2018.
 He joined Patomak Global Partners as Executive Vice President and Chairman of its Banking Supervision and Regulation Group on July 5, 2022.
+In 2026, Noreika was nominated to be U.S. Ambassador to Lithuania.

 Career at the OCC

 As Acting Comptroller of the Currency, Noreika headed a 4,000-person agency responsible for chartering, regulating, and supervising all national banks and federal savings associations as well as federal branches and agencies of foreign banks in the United States.
 The Office of the Comptroller of the Currency supervises approximately 1,400 national banks and federal savings associations and about 50 federal branches and agencies of foreign banks in the United States.
 These institutions comprise nearly two-thirds of the assets of the commercial banking system.
 The Comptroller also is a director of the Federal Deposit Insurance Corporation (FDIC) and member of the Financial Stability Oversight Council.